ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/git_integration.md

 title: "Git Integration"
 linkTitle: "Git Integration"
 description: >-
-  How to integrate a Git Repository with the Ferris Platform.
+  How to integrate a Git Repository with the {{< param replacables.brand_name  >}} Platform.
 ---

-The Git Integration is the capability to generate a connection from a git repository with projects and synchronise the services from the Executor with the git repository, with the goal to execute it through the FerrisFX Platform.
-It provides another, more fluent way for connecting scripts with the FerrisFX Platform without the necessity to upload files directly to the platform.
+The Git Integration is the capability to generate a connection from a git repository with projects and synchronise the services from the Executor with the git repository, with the goal to execute it through the {{< param replacables.brand_name  >}}FX Platform.
+It provides another, more fluent way for connecting scripts with the {{< param replacables.brand_name  >}}FX Platform without the necessity to upload files directly to the platform.

 A new Project will be created to showcase the capabilty of the git integration: